Texas Endovascular Logo

-If you’ve had a deep vein thrombosis, it’s important to follow your post DVT care instructions.
+If you’ve had a deep vein thrombosis like NBA star Victor Wembanyama, it’s important to follow your post DVT care instructions.
 During your initial recovery period, you’ll have very specific steps you’ll follow.
 But even after your clot resolves and you can return to normal activity, it’s important to look at your lifestyle and make adjustments.
 After all, having one DVT increases your risk for future blood clots.
-So to stay safe and prevent future clotting, here are six post DVT care lifestyle changes to lower your risk of recurrence.
+So, to stay safe and prevent future clotting, here are six post DVT care lifestyle changes that can help lower your risk of recurrence.
 (But keep in mind that these suggestions won’t replace doctor-prescribed blood thinners, or any other medical instructions.)

-Long periods of sitting, especially on a long flight or car ride, raise your risk for DVT.
-For that reason, moving more can lower your risk for future clots.
+Long periods of sitting can raise your risk for DVT.
+For that reason, moving more may lower your risk for future clots.
 In fact, studies show that regular exercise lowers your risk for venous thromboembolism, or VTE, a diagnosis that includes DVT and pulmonary embolism.
 (That’s a blood clot in your lungs, a potentially fatal condition.)

 2. Reach or Maintain a Healthy Weight